Posted on Tuesday, 23rd November 2010 by Grace Massa Langlois

 - Serve as is or with a dusting of cocoa powder or with heavy cream (35%) or a scoop of your favourite ice cream.

-Tags: after school treat, baked pudding, cake, cakes, chocolate, chocolate cake, chocolate dessert, dessert, desserts, Donna Hay recipes, hazelnut, individual dessert, individual desserts, pudding, quick desserts
+Tags: after school treat, baked pudding, cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate recipes, chocolate sauce, dessert, dessert sauces, desserts, desserts for entertaining, Donna Hay recipes, entertaining, food, food photography, food photos, hazelnut, individual dessert, individual desserts, pudding, quick desserts